Why Is Morocco Gold Extra Virgin Olive Oil The Sustainable Choice?

 Originally established in 2018, Morocco Gold is a unique Scottish Moroccan business partnership that brings an ultra-premium extra virgin olive oil from an amazing new source to health conscious, discerning food lovers worldwide.
 Morocco Gold exemplifies the Scottish African Business Association (SABA) goals of bringing together African and Scottish based businesses to create and execute opportunities in an ever more competitive and challenging world.
 We believe that Morocco is a land of opportunity and have found the people so helpful and eager to work with us.

-Sustainability of Extra Virgin Olive Oil from Morocco
+A Commitment To Sustainability From The World’s Finest Extra Virgin Olive Oil

 We at Morocco Gold extra virgin olive oil are passionately committed to strengthening a sustainable UK-Morocco Business partnership.
 We recently became members of the Scottish African Business Association (SABA) to learn more about the tremendous business opportunities opening up between Scotland and Africa.